junxit/us-congress-bills-110/metadata.md

 - 2007-05-22 — Motion to reconsider laid on the table Agreed to without objection.
 - 2007-05-22 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 417 - 0 (Roll no. 401). (text: CR 5/21/2007 H5484)
 - 2007-05-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 417 - 0 (Roll no. 401).(text: CR 5/21/2007 H5484)
+- 2007-05-23 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.